Johannes7549/Flask-Subscription-Project/README.md

    cp .env.example .env
    # Edit .env as needed (set admin email/password, database credentials, etc.)
    ```
-   **All configuration and secrets are now managed via the `.env` file.
+   **All configuration and secrets are managed via the `.env` file.
 Docker Compose will automatically use this file.**

    Example `.env` file:
    ```env